 #SpreadNoHate: A Global Dialogue on Hate Speech in the Media

-The media play a crucial role in the public’s perceptions of migrant populations and their integration by providing reporting and analysis that are objective, well researched and accurate.
-However, both deliberate and unintentional negative portrayals of immigrants and minority groups are often found in the media, thus negatively impacting people’s views of these communities.
+The media play a crucial role in the public’s perceptions of migrant and refugee populations and their integration by providing reporting and analysis that are objective, well researched and accurate.
+However, both deliberate and unintentional negative portrayals of immigrants and refugees are often found in the media, thus negatively impacting people’s views of these communities.
 In this context, creative measures are needed.

 In 2015, the United Nations Alliance of Civilizations (UNAOC) launched the #SpreadNoHate initiative, a platform engaging global media in a dialogue on hate speech and the sharing of best practices to combat it.